morhendos/casino-liga/docs/ROLE-BASED-ACCESS-PLAN.md

 To complete the implementation, we should focus on:

-1. Enhancing the rankings view to default to player's league
-2. Comprehensive testing of the role-based access control system
+1. Comprehensive testing of the role-based access control system:
+   - Test as admin user
+   - Test as regular player
+   - Verify security restrictions

 ## Usage Documentation